 Many courses from common feeder schools are already "articulated" in the New Paltz transfer equivalency database.
 These courses should automatically show up in the major section of the progress report.

-(Courses noted as APL000 are Applied Non-Liberal Arts credits.
-NCR000 are developmental or non-credit bearing courses.)
+Note: Courses noted as APL000 are Applied Non-Liberal Arts credits.
+NCR000 are developmental or non-credit bearing courses.

-Once you deem a transfer course as equivalent to a New Paltz major course, use the Advisor Transfer Credit Form (a type of "workflow") in my.newpaltz.edu to have the course properly applied.
+Once you deem a transfer course as equivalent to a New Paltz major course, use the Adviser Transfer Credit Form (a "workflow") in my.newpaltz.edu to have the course properly applied.
 Students are responsible for providing you with course descriptions and/or syllabi to aid in your review.